 Featured Article

-SHORT ANSWER: University can be worthwhile if you have a career in mind that requires a specific degree, but if that's not the case, you may want to consider alternative paths that will improve your employment prospects without all that student debt.
+SHORT ANSWER: University can be worthwhile if you have a career in mind that requires a specific degree, but if that's not the case, you may want to consider alternative paths that will improve your employment prospects without the added baggage of student debt.

 Many young people today think of uni not as an option, but as mandatory—the default next step after leaving school at 18.
 With more and more people applying for fewer and fewer vacancies, you might think that a university degree is essential if you want to compete in the modern job market.